jonasgwt/jonasgwt.github.io/README.md

 [![Screen Shot][product-screenshot]](https://jonasgwt.github.io/)

-A mobile responsive website built with Jekyll that servers as a portfolio.
+A mobile responsive website built with Jekyll that serves as a portfolio.
+Visit the site <a href="https://jonasgwt.github.io/">here</a>